RyanBijkerk/logitblog-website/_posts/2021-02-26-increase-the-success-rate-of-azure-devops-pipelines-using-pester.md

 There are multiple guides available to help getting started with writing Pester tests.
 It is recommended to get familiar with the Pester syntax before continuing with the integration into the Azure DevOps pipeline.

 ## Integrating Pester in the pipeline
 There are multiple ways to integrate Pester into the Azure DevOps pipeline.
 It is possible to install a plugin from the Azure DevOps marketplace.
 An alternative way is using a PowerShell script as the Pester engine.
-Using an own PowerShell script does provide more flexibility and better control.
+Using your own PowerShell script does provide more flexibility and better control.

 The following script is an example Pester engine which has multiple parameters.
 The publish switch will enable the tests and code coverage results, which can be collected in the pipeline.
 This engine is written to be used in both the Azure DevOps pipeline but also locally.